NRaoV/guestbook-12-factor/README.md

 ### The 12-Factor Checklist
 ##### I. Codebase

+Code for a single application should be in a single code base.

 - [ ] All code changes to your application can be are tracked to a single codebase
 - [ ] Use appropriate dependency management for your langauage for libraries shared between projects.
 For Java, Gradle or Maven are popular: [pom.xml](pom.xml)
 - [ ] Version pin your dependencies so that things can't change under your feet between builds

 ##### II.
 Dependencies

+Explicitly declare and isolate dependencies.
+Never rely on system dependencies.

 - [ ] All dependencies are explicitly declared using a dependency declaration manifest such as a [Dockerfile](Dockerfile).
 - [ ] Your app runs in isolation to prevent any system dependencies from being used accidently, such as in a Docker container.